 - Communication is key – It always helps if the divorcing parties are both on board with the financial planning process.
 Usually, one of the partners will have taken more of a lead in financial matters.
 In these cases, the other partner can benefit enormously from the help, guidance and support of a financial planner through the divorce process.

 - An education – Financial planning not only assists with decision making, but it can also help with understanding the short and long-term implications of those decisions.
 For example, around custody, maintenance, division of assets, current and future income and expenditure, to name just a few.

 Untangling finances during divorce is always complex.
 Decisions made in the heat of the moment can have significant and long-lasting consequences.
 How much money you will need is never an easy question to answer.
 But working with a financial planner and developing a personal cash flow plan will go a long way towards showing the lifestyle you could aspire to after divorce and how you can achieve it.

 Different scenarios can be modelled to help make the best and most informed decisions.
 For example: should you keep the marital home; what would be the best option for the pensions; and what are the tax considerations?
 At such a challenging time, cash flow planning can provide clarity and peace of mind both before and after a divorce settlement.

 Having a financial plan can help restore your faith in the future and create a new beginning.

 Clients of Nedbank Private Wealth can get in touch with their private banker directly to understand how wealth planning can help them achieve their financial goals and objectives, or call +44 (0)1624 645000 to speak to our Client Services team.

-Allie is a Fellow of the Chartered Institute for Securities & Investment.
+He is a Chartered Wealth Manager and a Chartered Fellow of the Chartered Institute for Securities & Investment.